Discover the Top Medicare Advantage Plans Kentucky Offers

 Explore Plans in your area using your ZIP Code

-Comparing Original Medicare and Medicare Advantage in Kentucky
+Understanding Medicare Advantage Coverage in Kentucky

 While many people stay with Original Medicare (Parts A and B), a large share of beneficiaries choose Medicare Advantage instead.
 Often called Medicare Part C, these plans are offered by private insurance companies approved by Medicare and must include all the benefits of Original Medicare.